-Dear English scholar:
+Dear Prospective AP English Literature scholar:

 Welcome to the exhilarating world of serious literary study!
-In Advanced Placement Literature & Composition (AP English 12), we will read, analyze, and enjoy (I hope) the finest literature mankind has produced.
+In Advanced Placement Literature & Composition (formerly called AP English 12), we will read, analyze, and enjoy (I hope) the finest literature mankind has produced.
+This course is separate from AP Language & Composition, which focuses on nonfiction and was formerly called AP English 11.
 We will study a great deal of it in all genres, especially novels, plays, and poetry, exploring masterpieces produced by both male and female authors, ancient and modern authors, and writers of diverse ethnic, national, and cultural backgrounds.
-We'll have two goals in this course, in order of importance: 1) to open our minds to all that these classics have to offer us---morally, intellectually, and socially; 2) to earn you college credit by passing the AP English Literature exam.
-In order to achieve the latter goal, it is necessary to read and write at the collegiate level.
-This will require a tremendous amount of dedication on your part, as many of the texts are challenging and there is little tolerance for careless errors in your written work.
+We'll have two goals in this course, in order of importance: 1) to open our minds to all that these classics have to offer us---morally, intellectually, and socially; 2) to earn college credit by passing the AP English Literature exam.
+In order to achieve the second goal, it is necessary to read and write at the collegiate level.
+This will require a tremendous amount of dedication on your part, as many of the texts are challenging and there is little tolerance for careless mistakes in your written work.
 You need to earn the college credit by reading voraciously and writing well.
 If you are up for the challenge, I can promise you a stimulating learning environment.
 Our mode of learning will be guided discussion, not lecture.
 Class participation during discussions is vital on your part.
 Try to be as active in class as you can, both asking and answering questions.

-Careful and active summer reading is the first step on our quest for wisdom in AP English 12.
-You need to read two classic novels over the summer--Their Eyes Were Watching God, by Zora Neale Hurston, and Lord of the Flies, by William Golding--and complete the accompanying assignment for both (below).
-Their Eyes Were Watching God can be challenging reading, because it was written in dialect, which means the way people actually spoke in different places, in different times.
-But once you get used to the dialect, it's much easier reading.
-You'll turn in your summer reading assignment and be tested on both books (factual recall of plot, characters, settings, quotes, etc.) during the first week of the school year.
-Then we'll spend a week or so discussing each novel in depth and your reactions to both (answering questions you may have, going over the deeper aspects of it, such as themes, symbols, etc.).
-Before we begin new reading in September, we'll have a unit test on what was discussed in class about both novels.
-My advice to you is to try to make personal connections to each story, even if it at first seems strange or unfamiliar.
+Careful and active summer reading is the first step on our quest for wisdom in AP English Literature & Comp.
+You need to read one classic novel over the summer--Great Expectations by Charles Dickens--and complete the accompanying assignment on it (below).
+Great Expectations can be challenging reading because: 1) it's long, 2) it was written long ago, in the 1860s, 3) Charles Dickens' writing style includes long, complex sentences that at times aren't easy to follow, and 4) the vocab level might prove challenging for you.
+(To help with the vocab, use the Glossary on page 614; otherwise, looking up words you don't know will definitely improve your reading comprehension and boost your own vocabulary.)
+You'll turn in your summer reading assignment and be tested on the novel (factual recall of plot, characters, settings, quotes, etc.) during the first week of the school year.
+Then we'll spend a week or so discussing the novel in depth and your reactions to it (answering questions you may have, going over the deeper aspects of it, such as themes, symbols, etc.).
+Before we begin new reading in September, we'll have a unit test on what was discussed in class about Great Expectations.
+My advice to you is to try to make personal connections to the story, even if it at first seems strange or unfamiliar.
 What do you find most interesting?
 Why?